RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 Only those who have financially contributed to this hardware can access it.
 This is part of an experiment to try to make better use of computational resources at Sheffield and also an attempt to build more of a community around the HPC systems here.

+# How are you related to CiCS?

-Sheffield RSE is an academically-led group.
+Sheffield RSE is an academically-led group in the department of computer science.
+We collaborate closely with CiCS but are a separate entity.
 We, and our collaborators, had computational needs that weren't addressed by Sheffield's HPC systems.
 Rather than build our own, separate system, we teamed up with the guys at CiCS to make Sheffield's HPC better for everyone.

 # How does it work?